-It comes as shock to many, not least Beer Et Seq, to learn that well-documented studies have concluded French regional cuisine, for its part, largely dates from the 1920s.
+It comes as shock to many, not least Beer Et Seq, to learn that well-documented studies have concluded that French regional cuisine, for its part, largely dates from the 1920s.
 Cultural and social historians have studied the subject carefully, and there can be no doubt of the justice of their main points.

-The authorities are masterfully discussed and elaborated in a 2007 academic paper entitled “We Are Where We Eat: A History of Twentieth-Century Gastronomic Tourism in France” by April M. Xin.
+The authorities are masterfully discussed and elaborated in a 2007 academic paper “We Are Where We Eat: A History of Twentieth-Century Gastronomic Tourism in France” by April M. Xin.
 I urge all interested in regional food to read the study, which is clearly written and cogently argued.
 Ms. Xin concludes that French regional cuisines are essentially a construct of the early 20th century and derive from a complex social-historical background.

-Essentially, the Third Republic, established in the wake of the Franco-Prussian War, decided to foster an appreciation of the French regions as a way to rebuild national pride.
+Essentially, the Third Republic, established in the wake of the Franco-Prussian War, decided to promote an appreciation of the French regions as a way to rebuild national pride.
 National confidence and élan had been shaken by the debâcle of 1870 including the loss of Alsace-Lorraine.
 In lieu of military and diplomatic supremacy, France would henceforth vaunt the provinces as a unifying principle.

-But in truth, the traditional sustenance of the French regions before the Revolution and well into the 19th century was basic and monotonous.
-It was based on a blackish, mixed-grain bread, pain bis, or stodgy, flour-based galettes or crêpes.
-This starchy stuff was enhanced by an ever-boiling soup containing local vegetables, and meat when available – a rare event for most of the populace.
+But what if there wasn’t any, or any to speak of?
+The traditional sustenance of the French regions before the Revolution and well into the 19th century was basic and monotonous.
+It was based on a blackish, mixed-grain bread, le pain bis, or stodgy, flour-based galettes or crêpes.
+This starchy stuff was enhanced by an ever-boiling soup containing local vegetables and meat when available, a rare event for most of the populace.

-Via this process (goes the argument) culinary reviews and food books of the post-WW I period “discovered” regional cuisine.
-It was found usually, and not surprisingly, in local restaurants and hotels.
-These hospitality centres mostly did not exist in the 1800s and needed to be created, to provide running water and adequate toilet facilities, for one thing.
+Via this process including reviews in the gastronomic press and newly-issued regional food books, the post-WW I period “discovered” regional cuisine.
+It was found, usually and not surprisingly, in local restaurants and hotels.
+Yet these hospitality centres mostly did not exist in the 1800s and needed to be created, to provide running water and adequate toilet facilities, for one thing.

-Xin gives the example of the Normandy “classic” chicken with cream and Calvados.
-It’s a dish that by now has been described in hundreds of books and other accounts as a French regional staple.
+Xin cites the example of the Normandy “classic”, chicken with cream and Calvados.
+It’s a dish that by now has been described in hundreds of books and other accounts as a venerable regional staple.
 While cream and Calvados are certainly Normandy products, it appears the dish originated in Paris in the 1800s under the influence of haute cuisine.

 Reading Xin has made me understand why I couldn’t find most French or Belgian beer cuisine “classics” in 1800s literature.

-From there, it is not too much to assume that sometimes people substituted another fat fish available in freshwater, and finally sea fish of a “coarse” nature, as well.
-So, contemporary recipes using these other fishes to make the dish can be viewed as a development, of a piece with the original conception.
-This is not the same as simply inventing a regional cuisine from whole cloth (not that that is illegitimate, but that is not the point for present purposes).
+From there, it is not too much to assume that some people substituted another fat fish available from freshwater, or finally a coarse sea fish, where useful.
+So, contemporary recipes using these different fish to make the dish can be viewed as a development, of a piece with the original conception.
+This is not the same as simply inventing a regional cuisine from whole cloth, not that that is illegitimate, but that is not the point for present purposes.

-My next posting, now the third part of this series, will describe beer-and-fish dishes currently known in the Nord Pas-de-Calais.
-Whatever their origin, they certainly make for some good eating, after all the vocation of any recipe.
+My next posting, now the third post of a series, will describe beer-and-fish dishes currently known in the Nord Pas-de-Calais.
+Whatever their origin, they certainly make for some good eating, after all the duty of any recipe.

-But the next time you page through a handsome coffee table volume listing appetizers, main courses, and desserts from a dozen or more French regions, consider that much of the repertoire emerged in the last 100 years.
-The books describe an an alluring vision, one which captivated not just France but Britain and much of the world, finally.
-But like a lot of things, it’s not what it seems at first sight.
+But the next time you page through a handsome coffee table tome listing appetizers, main courses, and desserts from a dozen or more French regions, consider that much of the repertoire emerged in the last 100 years.
+The books paint an alluring tableau, one that captivated first France, then Britain and much of the world.
+But like a lot of things, things are not quite what they seem when a little investigation is paid.

-Boulestin’s book, according to the credible-sounding blurb on the back cover, represented French bourgeois eating of Paris and prosperous town, but also included some “authentic local dishes handed down from generation to generation”.
-I am ready to believe that sole with cider was one such dish.
-In the French north, carbonnades of beef (beef and beer) was another.
-This did not mean the bulk of people in these regions ate them ever or very often, but that they existed for a long time is certainly plausible.
+Boulestin’s book, according to the credible-sounding blurb on the back cover, depicted the French bourgeois eating of Paris and prosperous towns but also included some “authentic local dishes handed down from generation to generation”.
+I am ready to believe that sole with cider was one such dish, at least in a part of Normandy.
+In the French north, carbonnades of beef (beef and beer) seems to have been another.
+This did not mean the bulk of people in these regions ate them ever or very often, but the dishes may have existed for a long time.

 Note re image: The image shown is from Pinterest, sourced here, and is believed available for educational and historical purposes.
 All feedback welcomed.